nagham05/deep-learning-practices/README.md

-This is a more detailed `README.md` for your repository, incorporating specific results, model architectures, and training outputs found within the notebooks.

----

 # TensorFlow Deep Learning Collection

 A comprehensive suite of Jupyter notebooks documenting the journey from basic tensor operations to building high-performance Convolutional Neural Networks (CNNs).
 This repository serves as both a learning resource and a performance benchmark for standard computer vision datasets.